 It’s been a week of this President, and like millions, I am terrified.
 I am terrified.
 I have watched the past week play out with a persistent feeling of nausea and despair and fear; I wake up every morning sick to my stomach at what is going to happen that day.

 When Trump signed his executive order on immigration last Friday, I watched, stunned, as the news began to trickle in about refugees and immigrants and legal residents being detained at airports, unable to enter the country to visit sick relatives, be reunited with their families, start the new lives promised to them.
 And even though I detest—detest—protests, there is no excuse, as a person of conscience, not to speak out, figuratively or literally, at this time.
-And so I joined the outraged, and the scared, and I marched and I donated and I wrote more fucking postcards to my representatives (over 50 this week) and I prayed.
+And so I joined the outraged, and the scared, and I marched and I donated and I wrote more damn postcards to my representatives (over 50 this week) and I prayed.

 And then last night I got home and saw this:

 And I subsequently saw this:

 And I began to read about the fallout of Ivanka posting a glitzy picture of herself going to a freaking party celebrating Robert E. Lee‘s birthday.

 And I stared at her, looking so goddamn beautiful with her cute husband and I just cried and cried and cried.